INSIDE ATTENTION DEFICIT DISORDER

 I've written this for folks like myself, who've struggled with shame and frustration most of their lives, because while we might be smart, we're not so great at studying or following through with goals or plans, even if our initial feelings of enthusiasm for these things runs extremely high.
 You're not crazy.
 You're not lazy.
 Just keep reading this material to better understand You.

-Because I've lived with these challenges, I can intimately understand and sympathize with yours.
+Because I've lived with these same challenges, I can intimately understand and sympathize with yours.
 I've surmounted a lot of my own ADD obstacles, and it's my hope within the body of this material to help you surmount some of yours.